 “With an excellent choice of outdoor activities, you can do anything from mountain climbing to deep-sea diving .”

 Outdoor enthusiasts stroll along coastal paths or hike for days through mountain ranges.
 Water babies can surf, swim, sail, dive, kayak, and watch whales from rocky outcrops or boats.
 Foodies can dine in style or enjoy wine estate picnics.
-“No matter your taste for life, Hermanus adventures await your discovery.”
+“No matter your taste for life, Hermanus adventures are waiting.”

 It’s wonderful here, but ironically, I’ve suffered from a flu-like allergic reaction to endemic fynbos and have struggled with congestion, inflammation, sneezing, and coughing.
 I will need to take antihistamines continuously but after a few weeks the symptoms are improving.
 Local pharmacists say that fynbos allergies even plague some locals.
 Many are resigned to taking antihistamines and using nasal spray year-round.